kellycode/Javascript-MIDI-Editor-Fork/README.md

-# Javascript-MIDI-Editor (Fork)
+# Javascript-MIDI-Player (Fork)

+This may be useful for the music notes view

 There is no editing.
+The origin of this fork calls it an editior but it's not.

 Javascript midi player and sheet music preview when midi and xml files are available